churst19/NovaCommerce/README.md

 # Link to site: https://novacommerce.onrender.com

-(may take a moment to connect to the database on first load)
+**(The server takes approximately 1 minute to start up on first load, at which point you may need to refresh the page to view the website as intended)**

 # What is this site?